flipz357/MFscore/README.md

-# Decomposable MF score for explainable evaluation of text generation
+# MF score for explainable evaluation of text generation

 For some teachers, the **Form** of an essay may be very important, for others, the **Meaning** may be most important.
 Most, however, take a balanced approach and rate the essay with regard to both **Form** and **Meaning**.